ScilifelabDataCentre/dds_cli/docs/installation.rst

 The ``dds-cli`` package is a global module on Dardel; No installation required.
 However, there are a few steps you need to perform prior to using it.

 1. First, SSH into Dardel.
-Their guide on how to do this can be found `here <https://support.pdc.kth.se/doc/basics/quickstart/>`
+Their guide on how to do this can be found at https://support.pdc.kth.se/doc/basics/quickstart/.
 2. Load the ``dds-cli`` module by running

    .. code-block:: bash